 - Cut and clean the chicken.

-- Add about 1½ tablespoon of curry powder (I used betapac), add a tablespoon of allspice, and some ginger.
+- Add about 1½ tablespoon of curry powder (I used betapac), add a teaspoon of allspice, and some ginger.

 - Add the garlic, pepper, paprika, green seasoning or Epis (this is optional but it will add more flavor to your dish) and salt.